amalgam8/amalgam8/README.md

 ## Usage

-The registry supports a number of configuration options, most of which should be set through environment variables.
+The Amalgam8 Service Registry supports a number of configuration options, most of which are set through environment variables.

 The environment variables can be set via command line flags as well.